pommmone/ImSwitch/docs/api/api.imcontrol.rst

       Returns the positions of all positioners.

-   .. method:: loadScanParamsFromFile(filePath: str) -> None
+   .. method:: loadScanParamsFromFile(filePath: str) -> None #comment from Simone: I tink originally from basecontroller, now also scancontrollerpointscan (I guess make sure only one is in the setup)

       Loads scanning parameters from the specified file.